-If we assume an ordering of the 2n variables $x_j$ and $y_j$ , the exponent is a linear combination of these variables.
-Hence, it is of the form of the integral (A1).
-Each ordering of the x's and y's can be mapped bijectively to a directed path from the lower left to the upper right corner in a $n \times n$ lattice: The choice of an x corresponds to going up, the choice of a y to going right.
+If we assume an ordering of the 2n variables x_j and y_j , the exponent is a linear combination of these variables.
+Hence it is of the form of the integral (A1).
+Each ordering of the x's and y's can be mapped bijectively to a directed path from the lower left to the upper right corner in an $n \times n$ lattice: The choice of an x corresponds to going up and the choice of a y to going right.2 or equivalently by a vector Σ^{y} with 2n entries,